buntai-fries/C-Learning/readme.md

-# This is my C++ Learning Journey where I post thing I learnt in github!
+# This is my C++ Learning Journey where I post my summary of learning in github!

 1) At first I learn the basic C++ structure which is basic but foundational like header( #include<iostream> ), int main().
 About statement I leanrnt : to kind of remember, we can say any line that ends with semi-colon is statement (for beginner like me, it's a thumb rule).